amyslitskaya/mkdocs_project_work_gdocs/static_site/project/docs/manage-page-settings.md

 ![Image title](../image/setup2.png)

-The page settings are managed.
+Your page settings are managed.